mratsim/Arraymancer/README.md

 To install Arraymancer development version you can use `nimble install arraymancer@#head`.

-Arraymancer requires a BLAS and Lapack library.
+Arraymancer requires a BLAS and a LAPACK library.

-- On Windows you can get [OpenBLAS ](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages)and [Lapack](https://icl.cs.utk.edu/lapack-for-windows/lapack/) for Windows.
+- On Windows you can get the [OpenBLAS](https://www.openblas.net) library, which combines BLAS and LAPACK into a single DLL (`libopenblas.dll`), from the binary packages section of the OpenBLAS web page.
+Alternatively you can download separate BLAS and LAPACK libraries from the [LAPACK for Windows](https://icl.cs.utk.edu/lapack-for-windows/lapack/) site.
+You must then copy or extract those DLLs into a folder on your path or into the folder containing your compilation target.
 - On MacOS, Apple Accelerate Framework is included in all MacOS versions and provides those.
 - On Linux, you can download libopenblas and liblapack through your package manager.

+Windows users may have to download `libopenblas.dll` from the binary releases section of [openblas](https://www.openblas.net), extract it to the compilation

 ## Full documentation